-A common dilemma that each high school senior faces around this time of the year is senior year AP testing and whether they should be taking more AP tests their last year in high school.
+A common dilemma that each high school senior faces around this time of the year is senior year AP testing.
+With the last chance to boost GPA or show dedication to your studies, the pressure is on.
+You’ll need to decide whether you should be taking more AP tests their last year of high school.

 One of the biggest proponents for taking AP tests the first few years of high school was that it looked to report good AP scores for college admission.
 Now that the admission is drawing to a close, senior year AP testing is a whole new ball game that is a lot more strategic than previous years.
 When deciding which approach to take, each student should make sure they have thought over each AP test, its potential benefits, and ultimately decide which ones are worth it if any at all.